About INNODIA Harvest

 Innodia Harvest

-Consolidation and innovation are key words.
+Consolidation and innovation were key words.

-Finally, as in INNODIA, the voice of people living with T1D and their families remains at the center of INNODIA HARVEST to drive the implementation of new, patient-centered results, shape our clinical trials and make a meaningful change in the disease perspective.
+Finally, as in INNODIA, the voice of people living with T1D and their families remains at the center of INNODIA HARVEST to drive the implementation of new, patient-centered results, shape our clinical trials and make a meaningful change in the disease perspective

 INNODIA Harvest Clinical Trials